Ted Sannella

 seemed to be saying.
 “Have fun but pay attention!”
 (On the CD

-of Ted calling squares
+of Ted calling squares, you’ll find many

 examples of his playful spirit coming out in the improvised breaks.)